kevinmatthes/git-aliases-f18/README.md

 just all
 ```

+This recipe is designed to invoke all meaningful other recipes.
+This utility
+recipe is intended as an abbreviation during the development of this project.
 All meaningful recipes are executed in the following order.

-* removal of build artifacts
-* creation of a Doxygen manual
-* memory management analysis with Valgrind
+The purposes of
+the recipes is explained subsequent sections.

+1. `just clear`
+2. `just doxygen`
+3. `just valgrind`

 Thereby, all required directories as well as the target application itself will
-be created.
+be created automatically.

 ### Build of the Application